domtronn/boop.el/README.md

 Plugins are used to delegate the heavy lifting of the monitoring.
-These scripts should _echo_ or _print_ the result that matches the formats you define in `boop-format-alist`.
+These scripts should _echo_ or _print_ the result that matches the formats defined in `boop-format-alist`.

+You can customise `boop-format-alist` to cover whatever return types you need.

 By default, plugins are found in `~/.boopelplugins`, but this directory can be customised by setting the variable `boop-plugins-dir`.